Department of Applied Physics Diversity Team

 education and making diversity issues visible- our members also represent the Department in various committees where we raise awareness to Equity, Diversity and Inclusion (EDI) issues.
 This website is one such example, but we also distribute information by email and via our info screens in campus buildings

 we aim for an official EDI statement and strategic plan at our Department and at the University in conjunction with the leadership

 actively promoting shared leadership in other University committees and lobbying on behalf of EDI efforts at Aalto

-we are aiming to install a virtual anonymous dropbox- this tool can be used to send us anonymous feedback, comments, concerns but also praise about the Department’s and our work
+we have installed an online anonymous drop box- this tool can be used to send us anonymous feedback, comments, concerns but also praise about the Department’s and our work.
+See information below.

 raising awareness: we have hosted a screening of the documentary PICTURE A SCIENTIST for all Aalto members in December 2020.
 Viewers were invited to express their impressions of this movie in an anonymous online discussion forum.
 We have collected this feedback and passed it on to the School and Aalto leadership